thammi/stuff/phonebook/README.md

 with multiple numbers and some special characters are replaced by an approximation.

-The code is tested with vCards created by `kadressbook` and a Grandstream GXP2100.
+The code is tested with vCards created by `kaddressbook` and a Grandstream GXP2100.
+It depends on the Python 2.x and the module `vobject`.